The Easiest Way To Setup a Company in Hong Kong

 Step 1.
 Get Familiar with Local Organisations and Institutions

-When setting up your company, you will have to engage with two government departments mainly:
+When setting up your company, you will primarily need to engage with two government departments:

 Step 2.
 Choose Your Company Name

-The actual company registration process begins with choosing a name for your company.
-It can be in Chinese, English, or both.
-However, the name must not combine both English and Chinese characters.
+Your company name can be in Chinese, English, or both.
+However, the name must not combine both English and Chinese characters or have been registered before.

 Tip #1 – Check the name’s availability

-Check if the name is available on the Hong Kong Company Registry’s website.
-Alternatively, you can send a list of names to your company secretary for checking.
+Before submitting your company name, check for availability on the Hong Kong Company Registry's website.* Alternatively, you can prepare a list of names and ask your company secretary to check for the available ones.

 Tip #2 – Check the trademarks